SaiyanSkywalker/CNH-Staff-Management-App/README.md

   - Live notifications for updates on shift requests
   - Chat: forum that lets nurses send messages to other users/admins

+### Feautres not implemented

+- Forgot password (web and mobile): Users are unable to reset their passwords
+- Sign up: Users are unable to sign up for accounts on the web and mobile apps at this time.
+A workaround for this is described below.

 ### Issues & Workarounds

 - Sign In